Cellulite: what it is, causes and how to prevent it

 There are 3 main facts that took place in the formation of cellulite.
 First, cellulite is formed when adipocytes increase in number or volume.
 Adipocytes are fat cells that, by increasing their size, can also cause compression of the capillaries.
 Second, there is an alteration in lipogenesis.
 In other words, the body accumulates more fat than it uses (lipolysis).
 Third, there is water retention, it produces swelling due to lack of drainage.
 As a result, you will notice that orange peel skin!

 On the other hand, cellulite could be just part of a major problem such as poor circulation, inadequate diet, hormonal problems or even food intolerance.
-For this reason, it is important to make an early diagnosis, try reading a great article by Center for Vascular Medicine and evaluate what degree you have.
+For this reason, it is important to make an early diagnosis.
 Even better, you can do some modifications to your lifestyle in order to prevent cellulite.

 The most visible signs of cellulite are: